 Developmental Disabilities (DDSIS)

-The goal of the DDSIS is to focus on how OT assessment and intervention can facilitate the inclusion of individuals with developmental disabilities in home, school, work, and community life.
+The goal of the DDSIS is to focus on how occupational therapy assessment and intervention can facilitate the inclusion of individuals with developmental disabilities in home, school, work, and community life.

 The DDSIS provides a forum for practitioners, educators, and researchers to exchange information and strategies and network with each other by highlighting best practice, current trends, and research updates.